neelkanthk/LaraPackGenerator/readme.md

 1. The UI is very easy to understand and use.

-2. The Package namespace and Package name are the only required fields to create a directory structure of the pugin.
+2. The Package namespace, Package name and Package author are the only required fields to create a directory structure of the pugin.

 4. Add a comma separated list of the controller, model classes.